finnensley/LVL1-Dashboard/README.md

 # Challenges:

-## Explore using flex or grid for header

 ## For Weather it allows you to add Countries, not just city.
 Could change Enter city or make an if to only allow cities

 ## Refactor code - use forEach and build an array of objects